Bamboo Maintenance

 It is easy to maintain your Bamboo clump to ensure that it is healthy and provides the desired results at all times.
 Whether it is part of a screen or hedge, or a stand alone feature, the process is the same.

-Spring and winter are the best times of year to prune and clean out your bamboo clump.
-In winter, the stems produced in autumn have become hard and so it’s less likely the stem will fall back when cut to height.
+Late winter and early Spring are the best times of year to prune and clean out your bamboo clump.
+Pruning new culms and laterals in the grow season is not recommended - partly because it can be very warm here in Australia, but mostly because new growth culms have not hardened off and will die back, regardless of pruning height.
+In winter, the stems produced in autumn have become hardened and so it’s less likely the stem will fall back when cut to height.
 The new shoots typically won’t have emerged from the ground just yet.

 How to prune your bamboo plant

-Select the older stems and remove them at the ground level.
+For thinning the clump, select the older stems and remove them at the ground level, or just below the soil surface.
 These will be the smaller, thinner stems that live closest to the centre, that are fully set with their foliage.
-It may be necessary to cut a path into that area of the clump to gain access to them.
+It may be necessary to cut a path into that area of the clump to gain access to them - again this can be done with a combination of secateurs, loppers and reciprocating saw.

 Spring is also the best time to fertilise.
 There are many good products on the market.
 Always look for something that is properly formulated and is high in the N (Nitrogen) element — at least 10% or more.

 Apply the fertiliser under the mulch, then water it thoroughly.
-The foliage that has been removed during the pruning process, can be arranged at the base of the clump to be used as mulch if desired.
+The foliage that has been removed during the pruning process can be cut further and arranged at the base of the clump to be used as mulch if desired.

 Back to articles